gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.19/index.md

 ## Gatsby Head API

 The new Head API lets you define your site metadata the Gatsby Way.
-Previously, third partly libraries like[react-helmet](https://www.npmjs.com/package/react-helmet) have been the goto for adding `link`, `title`, `meta` and other document head tags.
+Previously, third partly libraries like [react-helmet](https://www.npmjs.com/package/react-helmet) have been the goto for adding `link`, `title`, `meta` and other document head tags.
 With the new Head API, you can easily add those to pages on your site without needing an external library.

 ```js
 import * as React from "react"